-Developmental psychology professionals acknowledge that the consequences of bad health habits and extreme behaviors during adolescence have adverse effects on a person's entire life, but they also know that through research and education, they can help teens and their families avoid the most extreme consequences. (see Teenage Depression).
+Developmental psychology professionals acknowledge that the consequences of bad health habits and extreme behaviors during adolescence have adverse effects on a person's entire life, but they also know that through research and education, they can help teens and their families avoid the most extreme consequences of teenage depression

-Developmental psychologists research and study normal teen development and social adjustment in addition to the more intense and often risky behaviors that can negatively impact future lives (see Developmental Psychologist Career).
+Developmental psychologists research and study normal teen development and social adjustment in addition to the more intense and often risky behaviors that can negatively impact future lives.
 Understanding "adolescent-specific" issues helps direct public policy issues related to teens, creates appropriate educational programs and curricula, and helps health care professionals treat adolescents.
 As in other life stages, adolescent developmentalists focus on the physical, cognitive and emotional aspects of human growth for adolescent individuals ages 12 through 19.

 Specific adolescent developments

 Between the ages of 8 and 14 hormonal changes initiate puberty, which results in sexual maturation, and dramatic internal and external physical changes.
 Within a year of puberty, a growth spurt causes children to get taller, heavier and increase their muscle mass.
 All of these physical changes require an increase in calcium, iron and zinc, and a significant increase in calories.
 However, teens, like adults, often eat poorly - but the consequences for teens can be even more severe.

 Bones, for example, grow the fastest during the teen years; by age 17, teens have acquired 90 percent of their adult bone mass.
 Yet, according to a 2006 report by the National Institutes of Health, fewer than one in ten girls, and only one in four boys, ages 9 to 13, are at or above their adequate intake of calcium.
 Unfortunately, calcium deficiencies can't be made up for later in life.

 Adolescence - Sex and Drug Use